 Breakfast is included (usually a simple buffet breakfast/coffee and toast/bread/croissant) on all days.
 When no restaurant location is available on the route, lunches and snacks should either be bought from local shops, or packed lunch can be pre-ordered from your hotel the night before.
 Where no dinner is included, most places serve hearty pilgrim menus – you can get a 3-course dinner including wine and water for about GBP 10-15 pp.

-This walk is graded moderate and includes walks of 4-7 hours, and up to 29 km a day; the terrain is mostly flat, rarely undulating with some occasional steeper ascents (read more about difficulty grades).
+This walk is graded moderate and includes walks of 4-7 hours, and up to 30 km a day; the terrain is mostly flat, rarely undulating with some occasional steeper ascents (read more about difficulty grades).
 You will follow a mixture of farm/dirt tracks, minor roads and footpaths.
 The routes are perfectly waymarked with yellow painted arrows and a yellow shell on a blue background, and the itinerary is very easy to follow.
 We strongly advise you to follow only marked trails and never try to shorten the path through the unknown and unmarked terrain.
-We will provide you with detailed road notes and maps, and you can call our 24/7 local assistance phone number anytime.
-More detailed info on route navigation will be included in your holiday information pack.
+We will provide you with maps, and you can call our 24/7 local assistance phone number anytime.

 When to go